tutorgen/hpit_services/README.md

-The HyperPersonalized Intelligent Tutor (HPIT) is a schemaless, event driven system which specializes in the communication between distributed intelligent tutoring systems and specialized, machine learning algorithims, which we call plugins.
+The HyperPersonalized Intelligent Tutor (HPIT) is a schemaless, event driven system which specializes in the communication between distributed intelligent tutoring systems and specialized, machine learning algorithms, which we call plugins.
 HPIT is a next generation system built on the backbone of open source web technologies.

 Currently our tech stack consists of the following: